jernejmarcic/oldSchool/Debate Club/Spyware such as PEGASUS.md

 The software can infect Andoid and iOS phones through a 0-Day exploit and can see ALL the data on the phone (picture, messages, files, etc)

+**Mention Anom phones
+Mention the Panopticon**

 ## Arguments
 ### For the use
 "Do you have anything to hide?"

-	"If wou have nothing to hide, you have nothing to fear"
+	"If you have nothing to hide, you have nothing to fear"

  - National security
  - Catching terrorists